June 5, 2019

 One of the best ways to identify your interests is to take a look at the types of information you already consume.
 Look at the types of articles and content you already enjoy reading.
 Whether it's politics, productivity, or cutting-edge medical innovations, figuring out what types of things interest you can be a good place to start.

 Building a successful writing career is faster and easier when you know what you're talking about.
-Based on your education and work history, you're likely an expert of proficient in some realm.
+Based on your education and work history, you're likely an expert or proficient in some realm.
 Ask friends and family what they think you're good at.
 Figure out what types of information you can effectively share with people to improve their lives.
-Often times, identifying your strengths can help you pinpoint a writing niche.
+Often times, identifying your strengths and existing know how can help you pinpoint a writing niche.

 It also helps to identify what expertise you're lacking.
+Maybe you're a generalist on a topic, but not very skilled when it comes to the nitty gritty details.
 If you are knowledgable in medical services but don't know much and medical regulations, you can choose to expand your knowledge or avoid those niche writing opportunities.
 As a freelance writer, your reputation is everything.
 Figure out early on what you're good at and what you aren't' good at and take part-time or full-time work that reflects your strengths.

 If you're new to freelance writing, it's important to dabble here and there when you're getting started.
 You can write short social media posts to test your engaging writing skills or opt for short 500-word writing opportunities to test your chops.
 Whether you choose to become a technical writer, business writer, or draft tutorials on artistic make-up, practice is essential to dominating in your chosen niche.